deskofy/deskofy/SECURITY.md

 ## Reporting a Vulnerability

-If you discover a security vulnerability in Deskofy, please report it responsibly by emailing **[security@orbivon.com](mailto:security@orbivon.com)**.
+If you discover a security vulnerability in Deskofy, please report it responsibly by emailing **[security@deskofy.app](mailto:security@deskofy.app)**.
 Do not open a public issue for security problems.

 ## Supported Versions